Students and Credit

 Although there are some advantages to using credit judiciously and establishing a credit history, right away you as a student must make decisions about the different kinds and amounts of credit that may be available to you.
 Besides federal student loans, there are the many credit card offers that come in the mail.

-- According to the U.S. Federal Reserve and the Federal Reserve Bank of New York, 44.7 million Americans have student loan debt , with a combined total of over $1.56 trillion.
+- According to the U.S. Federal Reserve, 45 million Americans have student loan debt, with a combined total of over $1.76 trillion.

-- There are currently over 5 million borrowers in default on a federal or private student loan.
+- There are currently over 4.8 million borrowers in default on a federal student loan.

 - Federal student loan debt cannot be discharged in bankruptcy and there is no time limit on the collection of that outstanding debt.

-- While Social Security income in protected from most creditors, a part of your Social Security income can be taken to offset student loan debt.
-In 2000, 6 people had their Social Security check garnished to pay delinquent student debt; in 2015, that number was 173,000, including 114,000 borrowers aged 50 years and older.
-Of that number, 67,300 people were living below the poverty line.
+- While Social Security income is protected from most creditors, a part of your Social Security income can be taken to offset student loan debt.

 A federal student loan has many advantages, if you are sensible in how you use it.
 Remember:

 - Rule Number One: The acquisition of a student loan, and the manner in which you repay it, will impact your credit score (your personal financial track record.)

 - Rule Number Two: At payback time, never default on a government-backed loan!

 - Rule Number Three: Don’t use your loan for unnecessary or frivolous expenses that will cost you many times more, with compounded interest, when you start paying for them with your future earnings.